MicrosoftDocs/security/zero-trust/isv/identity-isv-getting-started.md

 When you integrate User Provisioning, you can keep your application up to date with changes in the tenant where your application resides.
 But if your application needs to make updates to the users and groups in the tenant, you can use the User and Group APIs through Microsoft Graph to write back to the Azure Active Directory tenant.
 You can read more about using the API in the [Microsoft Graph REST API v1.0 reference](/graph/api/overview) in the reference documentation for [/graph/api/user-getmembergroups](/graph/api/user-getmembergroups)

-### Conditional Aacess API
+### Conditional Access API

-[Conditional Access](/azure/active-directory/conditional-access/overview) is a key part of Zero Trust because it helps to ensure the right user has the right access to the right resources.
+[Conditional access](/azure/active-directory/conditional-access/overview) is a key part of Zero Trust because it helps to ensure the right user has the right access to the right resources.
 Enabling Conditional Access allows Azure Active Directory to make access decision based on computed risk and preconfigured policies.

-ISVs can take advantage of Conditional Access by surfacing the option to apply Conditional Access policies when relevant to the customers.
+ISVs can take advantage of conditional access by surfacing the option to apply conditional access policies when relevant to the customers.
 For example, if a user is especially risky, you can suggest the customer enable Conditional Access for that user through your UI, and programmatically enable it in Azure Active Directory.

 :::image type="content" source="../media/diagram-access-control.png" alt-text="Diagram showing a user using an application, which then calls Azure Active Directory to set conditions for a conditional access policy based on the user activity." border="true" lightbox="../media/diagram-access-control.png":::

-For more, check out the [configure Conditional Access policies using the Microsoft Graph API](https://github.com/Azure-Samples/azure-ad-conditional-access-apis/tree/main/01-configure/graphapi) sample on GitHub.
+For more, check out the [configure conditional access policies using the Microsoft Graph API](https://github.com/Azure-Samples/azure-ad-conditional-access-apis/tree/main/01-configure/graphapi) sample on GitHub.

 ### Confirm compromise and risky user APIs